YaoFANGUK/video-subtitle-extractor/README_en.md

 ![python version](https://img.shields.io/badge/Python-3.8+-blue.svg)
 ![support os](https://img.shields.io/badge/OS-Windows/macOS/Linux-green.svg)

-video-subtitle-extractor aims at extracting hard-coded subtitles and generating **srt** file.
-It includes the following
+**Video-subtitle-extractor** (vse) is a free and open-source tool which can help you rip the hard-coded subtitles from a video file and automatically generate **srt** file for each video.
+It includes the following implementations:
-implementations:

-- detect and extract subtitle frames (and keyframes using traditional graphic method)
+- Detect and extract subtitle frames (using traditional graphic method)
-- detect subtitle areas (i.e., coordinates) (as well as scene text if you want) (using deep learning algorithms)
+- Detect subtitle areas (i.e., coordinates) (as well as scene text if you want) (using deep learning algorithms)
-- recognise the content of subtitles (i.e., converting graphic text into plain-text) (using deep learning algorithms)
+- Converting graphic text into plain-text (using deep learning algorithms)
-- filter non-subtitle text
+- Filter non-subtitle text (e.g., Logo and watermark etc.)
-- remove duplicated subtitle line
+- Remove duplicated subtitle line and **generate srt file**(by calculating text similarity)
-- generate srt file
+- Batch extraction of video subtitles.
+You can select multiple video files at one time and this tool can generate subtitles for each video.
-- multiple language support: **Chinese/English**, **Traditional Chinese**, **Japanese**, **Korean**, **French**, **German**, **Russian**, **Spanish**, **Portuguese**, **Italian**
+- Multiple language support, you can extract the following subtitle languages: **Simplified Chinese**, **English**, **Japanese**, **Korean**, **Traditional Chinese**, **French**, **German**, **Russian**, **Spanish**, **Portuguese**, **Italian**
-- multiple mode:
+- Multiple mode:
   - **fast**: high extraction speed while few subtitle missing (**Recommended**)
   - **accurate**: no subtitle missing while low extraction speed

 **Download**：

-- Windows executable(a little bit slow when initial run): <a href="https://github.com/YaoFANGUK/video-subtitle-extractor/releases/download/0.3.0/vse.exe">vse.exe</a>
+- Windows executable (might be slow when initial start): <a href="https://github.com/YaoFANGUK/video-subtitle-extractor/releases/download/1.0.0/vse.exe">vse.exe</a>

-- Windows GPU version：<a href="https://github.com/YaoFANGUK/video-subtitle-extractor/releases/download/0.3.0/vse_windows_GPU.7z">vse_windows_GPU.7z</a>
+- Windows GPU version：<a href="https://github.com/YaoFANGUK/video-subtitle-extractor/releases/download/1.0.0/vse_windows_GPU.7z">vse_windows_GPU.7z</a>

-- Windows CPU version：<a href="https://github.com/YaoFANGUK/video-subtitle-extractor/releases/download/0.3.0/vse_windows_CPU.zip">vse_windows_CPU.zip</a>
+- Windows CPU version：<a href="https://github.com/YaoFANGUK/video-subtitle-extractor/releases/download/1.0.0/vse_windows_CPU.zip">vse_windows_CPU.zip</a>

 - MacOS：<a href="https://github.com/YaoFANGUK/video-subtitle-extractor/releases/download/0.1.0/vse_macOS_CPU.dmg">vse_macOS_CPU.dmg</a>

 ## Features

-- You don't need to do any preprocessing to get an ideal result.
+- You don't need to do any preprocessing (e.g., binarization) and don't need to consider all aspects like subtitle fonts and size etc..
 - This is an offline project.
-You don't need to make any API call from Internet service provider in order to get results.
+There is no online API call and you dont need to connect to the Internet service provider in order to get results.
-- For Command Line Interface(CLI) version, you don't need to manually set the location of subtitle.
+- For Command Line Interface(CLI) version, you can escape the subtitle area setting.
 This program will automatically detect the subtitle area for you.
 - GPU support is available.
 You can install CUDA and cuDNN to speed up the detection and recognition process and even get more accurate results.

 <img src="https://z3.ax1x.com/2021/04/09/cNrA1A.png" alt="demo">